divvun/libdivvun/README.md

 not also be deleted from the `SUGGEST` reading.

-So when there are such multiple alternative interpretations for errors spanning multiple words, the less central parts ("dego" above) need a "co-error tag" (using `co&` as a prefix instead of `&`) to say which error tag goes with which non-central reading.
+So when there are such multiple alternative interpretations for errors spanning multiple words, the less central parts ("dego" above) also need a matching error tag to say which error tag goes with which non-central or suggestion reading.
+We often use the `co&` prefix instead of `&` which indicates that this is not the main reading of the complex error:

     ADD (co&syn-not-dego) ("dego") IF (1 (&syn-not-dego));

-Without the `co`, this would be treated as a separate error, while without `&syn-not-dego`, we would suggest deleting this word in the suggestions for `&syn-dego-nom` too.
+Without `co&syn-not-dego`, we would suggest deleting "dego" in the suggestions for `&syn-dego-nom` too.

 By using `co&error-tags`, we can have multiple alternative interpretations of an error, while avoiding generating bad